icopy-site/awesome/docs/awesome/awesome-PICO-8.md

 - [midi2pico](https://github.com/gamax92/midi2pico) - A MIDI to PICO-8 converter.
 - [Custom template](https://www.lexaloffle.com/bbs/?tid=31000) - A simple and clean template, that fixes issues with fullscreen, mouse and just looks nice.
 - [Fillp Tool](https://seansleblanc.itch.io/pico-8-fillp-tool) - A simple helper tool for generating fillp patterns.
 - [Depict](https://bikibird.itch.io/depict) - Converts image into a dithered image using PICO-8 colors and reduces it to a maximum size of 128 x 128.
+- [picoCAD](https://johanpeitz.itch.io/picocad) - A PICO-8 program to build and texture lowpoly 3D models.

 ## Text Editors Language Support